Skip to content

 }

-Returns true if a translation key exists in one of the locales that are currently active.
+Returns true if the key is found in one of the locales that are currently active.

 let count = 1;